Help With Damp, mould and condensation

 We want our customers to live in dry and mould free homes.
-And so, we want to know if you are experiencing problems with damp and condensation.
-We want to fix damp or mould issues, particularly when it is caused by a repair problem and if it is affecting your health and safety.
+If you are experiencing problems with damp and condensation, we want to fix these issues, particularly when it is caused by a repair problem and could be affecting your health and safety.
 If you have a problem with damp or condensation, please get in touch.

 We have created a short online questionnaire to help us identify how best we can help.
 For example, it will help us to know if you have any extractor fans, any outstanding repairs, what space is provided to dry your clothes, and if any your family have asthma or other severe bronchial disorders.